 In the 90s, I became a regular on-air book reviewer for Minnesota Public Radio, managing to sneak in a couple of poetry book reviews a year when the hosts and directors weren’t noticing.
 Actually, they always noticed, rolled their eyes, but figured the segment would survive the occasional bit of poetry here in the land of Robert Bly.

-Today, I continue to write and have become even more inspired now as co-editor of BoomerLitMag where I get first look at all the poetry.
+Today, I continue to write and have become even more inspired now as editor of BoomerLitMag.
 Welcome.

 • • •